 7.2 Special Events - Internal Process Review [CK.
-205-0 X 116-1]
+205-0 x 116-1] 5 - 15

-Attached for the Committee's information is a Resolution package from the Standing Policy Committee on Environment, Utilities & Corporate Services meeting held on January 31, 2017.
+Attached is a Resolution package from the Standing Policy Committee on Environment, Utilities & Corporate Services meeting held on January 31, 2017.

 Councillor Gersher undertook to raise the matter of integrating waste management and recycling at events of a certain scale to the Saskatoon Environmental Advisory Committee.